Callaghan, Texas

-Callaghan is a ranching community in Webb County, Texas and was established in 1881.
-The community was named after a nearby ranch owned by Charles Callaghan and much later Joe B. Finley.
+Callaghan is a ranching community in Webb County, Texas, United States which was established in 1881.
+The community was named after a nearby ranch owned by Charles Callaghan, and much later, Joe B. Finley.
 The community was once a cattle shipping point on the International and Great Northern Railroad.
 Callaghan is served by the Callaghan Ranch Airport (ICAO: 90TX).
-Callaghan is fourteen miles north of Laredo, Texas.
+Callaghan is fourteen miles north of Laredo.

 Geography

 Callaghan is located at 27°52′28″N 99°23′54″W (27.879444, -99.396667).

 Education

 Callaghan is served by the United Independent School District in Laredo.